Newton Falls, Ohio: Arts and culture

 Newton Falls is home to the early 19th-century Newton Falls covered bridge, which was constructed over the Mahoning River in 1831.
 A walkway was added to the side of the bridge in 1921-1922.
 In 1985 the bridge was repaired after being damaged by the Niles/Wheatland tornado.
 In December 2007 the bridge was reopened after a two-year restoration funded by government grants.
 In July 2009 a delivery truck damaged the bridge and rendered it out of service until repairs could be made.
 It reopened in 2010.
 The Newton Falls bridge is considered the second oldest existing covered bridge in Ohio, the oldest covered bridge in use on its original site, the only covered bridge in the state with a covered crosswalk, and the last surviving covered bridge in Trumbull County.
 Built on the Town Lattice truss plan, the bridge is 123 feet long and twenty-four feet wide.
 It has a clear span of 101 1/2 feet and a sixteen-foot-wide roadway.

 Government

 The Newton Falls post office bears the ZIP code 44444.

-The village government consists of five elected city councilmen (each representing different wards), an elected mayor (who serves on the council and votes in the event of a tie), and a village manager.
+The village government consists of five elected city councilmen (four representing different wards, one at-large), an elected mayor (who serves on the council and votes in the event of a tie), and a village manager.
 The council meets on the first and third Wednesday of the month at 6:00 pm in the Council Chambers of the administration building.
+All members of the council are elected via the variant of the two-round system known as a nonpartisan primary.